Boyatt and Kusa Awards

 During the spring semester, the History department invites applications for the Kusa Award to support historical research, typically for participants in the Senior Honors Thesis program.
 The Kusa Award honors the memory of David Anthony Kusa, a history major at UNC who died tragically in 2005.
 For more information about the Kusa award, contact the Director of Undergraduate Studies, Brett Whalen (email@example.com).

-Jacob Bell, for his 2017 thesis “The Autocrat and the Revolutionary: John Paul Jones in the Service of Catherine the Great.”
+Jacob Bell, for his 2018 thesis “The Autocrat and the Revolutionary: Catherine the Great, John Paul Jones, and the Enlightenment’s ‘Woman Question.’”

 Twice a year, the History department invites applications for the Boyatt Award to help provide funding for research expenses, typically for participants in the Senior Honors Thesis program, and to defray the cost of studying abroad for History majors.
 The Boyatt Award is made possible by a generous donation by UNC alumnus Michael L. Boyatt.

 Students interested in applying for research funding should contact the Director of Undergraduate Studies, Brett Whalen (firstname.lastname@example.org); those interested in study abroad funding should contact the UNC Study Abroad Office directly.

 Some Recent Winners of the Boyatt Award

 Michel Purello, for his 2017 thesis “American Catholics and American Foreign Policy During the Spanish Civil War.”

 Maximilian Conley, for study abroad at Keio University, Japan, spring semester of 2017.

 Jordan Jenkins, for study abroad at the University of Edinburgh, spring semester of 2017.